History of Low-carbon economy in Timeline

 Low-carbon economy

-A low-carbon economy (LCE) aims to balance greenhouse gas emissions with absorption, addressing human-caused climate change.
-Key strategies for transitioning to an LCE include promoting renewable energy, improving energy conservation, and electrifying transportation.
-Zero-carbon cities are a prime example of this economic model in practice.
+A low-carbon economy (LCE) aims to balance greenhouse gas emissions with absorption, addressing human-caused climate change, predominant since the mid-20th century.
+Transitioning to an LCE involves various strategies, including promoting renewable energy sources, practicing energy conservation, and electrifying transportation systems.
+Zero-carbon cities serve as a concrete example of this approach.

 2005: Kyoto Protocol Comes Into Force

-In 2005, the Kyoto Protocol came into force.
-Under this protocol, most industrialized countries committed to reducing their carbon emissions.
+In 2005, the Kyoto Protocol came into force, marking a significant early step towards a low-carbon economy.
+Under the protocol, most industrialized countries committed to reducing their carbon emissions.

 2015: Paris Agreement on Climate Change

-In 2015, the goals of the Paris Agreement on climate change stated that emissions must be reduced as soon as possible and reach net-zero by mid-century.
+In 2015, the Paris Agreement on climate change set goals to reduce emissions as soon as possible and reach net-zero by mid-century.

 In 2017, the UK Office for National Statistics defined the low carbon economy as economic activities delivering goods and services that generate significantly lower greenhouse gas emissions, predominantly carbon dioxide.

-In 2020, globally almost 40% of electricity generation came from low-carbon sources: about 10% being nuclear power, almost 10% wind and solar, and around 20% hydropower and other renewables.
-Very little low-carbon power comes from fossil sources, mostly due to the cost of CCS technology.
+In 2020, almost 40% of global electricity generation came from low-carbon sources, including nuclear power (about 10%), wind and solar (almost 10%), and hydropower and other renewables (around 20%).
+Very little low-carbon power came from fossil sources, mostly due to the cost of CCS technology.

 After 2024, clean energy is cheaper than ever.
 Global solar module prices fell 35 percent to less than 9 cents/kWh.
 EV batteries saw their best price decline in seven years.